Cannabis Labeling - Navigating an Emerging Industry

 Many states, such as Washington, are rolling out state-operated cannabis traceability programs.
 Like any state-operated system, however, such rollouts are often prone to bugs.
 In Washington state, for example, their vendor-operated traceability system made it impossible for users to log in, provide inventory manifests, or accept shipments.
 As such, it’s best for individual operators to implement a backup record keeping system, both to smooth the way for inevitable product recalls and make up for failures in statewide record keeping data.

 In this complex environment, it’s critical to have a labeling platform that ensures consistency, maximizes flexibility and meets complex labeling variations to ensure compliance.
 This is necessary considering the varying regulatory environment in each state where cannabis products are being sold.
 No matter which state you’re selling in, traceability should also be of paramount importance – a feature which the right Enterprise Labeling Solution would be well-equipped to enable.
-Additional advantages of implementing a comprehensive Enterprise Labeling Solutions include:
+Additional advantages of implementing a comprehensive Enterprise Labeling and Artwork Management Solutions include:

 - Automated label variations